 Whether such experiences are veridical is another matter.
 I have often thought that what may be happening during a psychedelic experience is that some ‘meaning’ or ‘significance’ part of the brain becomes particularly stimulated, and that it is possible to experience an intense state of significance without a relevant object or idea to which it refers – a feeling of insightfulness and revelation without actual content.
 As the psychedelic researcher David Luke said of some people who encounter entities under the influence of DMT: “Even if there’s not a specific message [from the entities] there’s a sense of profundity.”
 This might be why it is so hard (or impossible) to communicate any insight because the user has only a strong impression of profundity, surety, and magnitude.
 It is not unusual, after all, for psychedelic users to say that an experience was deeply meaningful but they don’t know why.

-On the other hand, I would want to moderate this scepticism with the recognition that many philosophers and psychonauts do take away specific content from their noetic experiences; and moreover, it could be that some kind of understanding is possible only when the organ of understanding, the mind, is modulated in a certain way.
+On the other hand, I would want to moderate this scepticism with the recognition that many philosophers and psychonauts do take away specific content from their noetic experiences – and it could be that some kind of understanding is possible only when the organ of understanding, the mind, is modulated in a certain way.
 I would additionally want to stress that irrespective of truthfulness, the personal meaning and positive changes that result from such experiences do not have to lose any power.

 It is disputed whether these special insights or intuitions are even verifiable; disagreements about this will hinge on what one believes are legitimate ways to gain knowledge.
 It is also possible that such insights, like into non-duality and unity, are false, albeit common.
 The universe could be fundamentally dualistic or pluralistic in nature (there are two or many different substances, respectively), in contrast to monistic worldviews, which postulate only one substance.